Friday, August 31, 2007

 An air-conditioned shop on Jackson Street.

-My friends make trinkets from pebbles they go get
+My friends make trinkets from pebbles that they get

 Off the beach, and from shells and other stuff on it,